SamuelBertman/SDRP/notebook.md

 These factors were chosen because they are the most probable environmental conditions to effect the polymer.

-## Data input for each factor
+# Data Input for Each Factor

+## Low Temperature
-- **Low Temperature**
+- **POLYMER**
-  POLYMER - Glass transition temperature (Tg)
+  - Glass transition temperature (Tg)
   - Tensile strength, flexibility
   - Thermal contraction coefficients
+- **MARS**
-  MARS - -35°C
+  - -35°C

+## Oxidation
-- **Oxidation**
+- **POLYMER**
-  POLYMER - Reaction rates with perchlorates
+  - Reaction rates with perchlorates
   - Changes in properties after oxidizer exposure
   - Oxidative degradation of polymers by perchlorates

+## Radiation Exposure
-- **Radiation Exposure**
+- **POLYMER**
-  POLYMER - UV absorption spectra of the polymer
+  - UV absorption spectra of the polymer
   - Rate of photodegradation by UVA/UVB
+- **MARS**
-  MARS - Activation efficiency of photoinitiators under Martian UV flux
+  - Activation efficiency of photoinitiators under Martian UV flux

+## Micrometeoroid Events
-- **Micrometeoroid Events**
+- **POLYMER**
-  POLYMER - Self-healing response time after micrometeoroid damage
+  - Self-healing response time after micrometeoroid damage
+  - Damage thresholds from high-velocity impacts
+- **MARS**
-          - Damage thresholds from high-velocity impacts MARS - Impact frequency and energy from Mars Reconnaissance Orbiter data
+  - Impact frequency and energy from Mars Reconnaissance Orbiter data